cloud-whisperer/cloud-whisperer/README.md

 ###
 ## ☕  Technical Lead and Solutions Securite-Focused Architect
-At the core of my work, is a committment to building secure, meaningful architecture which protects what matters most--whether it is critical infrastructure, securing log ingestion workflows, or creating efficient dynamic alert remediation processes.
-I do not simply learn tools, I immerse myself in the how and why they work, driven by an insatiable curiosity and a desire to understand systems from the inside out.
+At the core of my work, is a committment to building secure, meaningful architecture which protects what matters most--whether it is critical infrastructure, securing log ingestion workflows, or creating efficient dynamic alert remediation processes. <br>I do not simply learn tools, I immerse myself in the how and why they work, driven by an insatiable curiosity and a desire to understand systems from the inside out.

 ---